Multiple AVO Breaches Melbourne

 Since the client had no matters that could constitute a criminal history, the client was sentenced in the Magistrates’ Court as an offender with no prior history, and received a fine.

-From a defence perspective this case was very frustrating because despite the client being given a number of opportunities, he continued to offend.
+From a defence perspective the client was making it very hard for us to keep him out of gaol because despite being given a number of opportunities, he continued to offend.
 He was very lucky not to go to prison again.

 The client avoided gaol for two reasons.
 Firstly, our experience with offenders (particularly first time offenders) dealing with substance abuse issues.
 We understand that they need time to address the addiction.
 In this case the client was given a number of chances to address his addiction and may well have got over the line, but it took time.
 The other critical factor was having a firm understanding of both the Criminal Procedure Act and the Sentencing Act and using both to the client’s advantage.